BartMelman/fever/README.md

 # fever
+description:

-# description:
+# computer settings
+- python3

 # startup (only once):
-# description: this script sets up the folder structure and downloads the wikipedia and claim dataset
+description: this script sets up the folder structure and downloads the wikipedia and claim dataset bash setup.sh

-bash setup.sh
-# description: add all packages to virtual environment
+description: add all packages to virtual environment pip install -r requirements.txt

-# command prompt
+# at start of command prompt
+description: this script sets the paths such that the files in

 # Startup